jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

     - Condition---circumstances under which the participant will perform the task
     - Criteria---degree or level [i.e. **quantification]** of proficiency that is necessary to perform the job" (Phillips & Phillips, 2010)

-#### Types of learning objectives

 ##### CONTENT: Knowledge dimensions and task analysis

 Booth (2011, p.
 116) also categorizes the "knowledge dimensions" that learning objectives may speak to as "factual, procedural, conceptual, or metacognitive".
 She suggests mapping the content of an instructional scenario in terms of these categories, then using task analysis to decompose one's own expert procedural knowledge and thereby reacquaint oneself with the topic from a beginner's perspective.

 ##### DEMAND: Bloom's modified taxonomy

-See Dr. Leslie Owen Wilson's [great discussion](http://thesecondprinciple.com/teaching-essentials/beyond-bloom-cognitive-taxonomy-revised/) of the updates to Bloom's taxonomy.
+- See Dr. Leslie Owen Wilson's [great discussion](http://thesecondprinciple.com/teaching-essentials/beyond-bloom-cognitive-taxonomy-revised/) of the updates to Bloom's taxonomy.

-Schulman, 2002 referenced by Alonso et al. (2008)
+- Schulman, 2002 referenced by Alonso et al. (2008)

 ##### IMPACT: Outcomes vs. goals vs. objectives